I’m now retired, but still working on my open-source libraries. See my GitHub page for more.

 - Worked for a multinational company on one of there security systems.
 I designed and build an application using Entity Framework Core to link to different systems at the database-level.

 - Worked for a USA multinational on performance tuning on a product that used Entity Framework 6.

 - Worked for a USA company that provided services to retail outlets.
 Designed and built a a new cloud-based application using ASP.NET Core/Entity Framework Core system with multi-tenant and sharded databases.

 - I worked for a company’s job site.
 This was a ground-up rewrite of their existing job board using ASP.NET MVC5 and Entity Framework 6.2. where I was the lead developer.
 I designed the overall architecture and wrote a lot of the code.

-Previously I developed windows applications for analysing and modelling data, some of them using advanced T-SQL database techniques to solve complex mathematical problems (see HIV/AIDS project we undertook in South Africa).
+My return to software development was to help my wife who is a lecturer in maths at Southampton University in the UK, she specialises in geographic healthcare modelling.
+I developed windows and ASP.NET MVC applications for analysing and modelling data, some of them using advanced T-SQL database techniques to solve complex mathematical problems.
+We undertook a large modelling project around HIV/AIDS project in South Africa.